Studentia/Studentia-Chatbot/README.md

 **1. Database Preparation**

 - The Ewha Womans University database is created, tokenized with GPT-2, and embedded using the 'text-curie-search-doc-001' model.
-(See in Studentia-Chatbot-Test Repository)
+(See in [Studentia-Chatbot-Test repository](https://github.com/Studentia/Studentia-Chatbot-Test) )
 - The resulting document embeddings are stored for efficient retrieval.

     ![database.png](images/database.png)